 Early History of the Coffington family

-Another 190 words (14 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Coffington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coffington research.
+Another 123 words (9 lines of text) covering the years 1120, 1204, 1296 and 1304 are included under the topic Early Coffington History in all our PDF Extended History products and printed products wherever possible.

 Coffington Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Coffington include Covington, Colvaynston and others.